theogbrand/PocketFlow-Tutorial-Cursor/README.md

 TODO:
-* Run this with Visual Inputs
-* See if can work with Distilled R1 models
+1. See if can work with Distilled R1 models
-* Include custom tools from Cantor

 <h1 align="center">Build Cursor with Cursor</h1>